Health Reimbursement for WHOI-based Students

 How it works:

-- If there is a cost incurred that would not have been incurred if you had gone to MIT Medical, submit a claim to your MIT insurance provider.
-If denied, submit a completed Reimbursement Claim Form (under Related Files) with a copy of the original medical bill and the insurance denial to the WHOI Registrar at WHOI MS #31.
-If approved, you will receive reimbursement for your copay and co-insurance up to $1,000 per year.
+- If there is a cost incurred that would not have been incurred had you gone to MIT Medical, submit a completed Reimbursement Claim Form (under Related Files) with a copy of the original medical bill and the insurance denial to the WHOI Registrar at WHOI MS #31.
+If approved, use WHOI Unanet (project #00460100 Student Exp General Clark, object code 5350 Medical) to submit for reimbursement.
+When prompted to submit receipts, you can indicate that the receipt is on file in the Academic Programs Office to maintain confidentiality.
+You will receive reimbursement for your copay and co-insurance up to $1,000 per year.
 Students who exceed the $1,000 maximum may request an exception to the limit.